Dhruv1754/personal_profile_boilerplate/README.md

 ### Template
 ----------
-This template is for making personal portfolio websites also with backend which is for learning purposes mainly.
+This template is for making any web applications also with backend which is for learning purposes mainly.